ErinF10/library-dashboard/README.md

 ## Notes

-I learned how to filter object in more depth.
+I learned how to filter objects in more depth.

 ## License